Exciting News!

 Delivering Solutions for Complex Employment Matters

 David focuses on providing clients with the tools and insights they need to expose potential issues on the front end and shape appropriate responses to keep possible disputes from becoming a reality.
-When problems do occur, David draws upon his litigation experience to aggressively seek favorable outcomes through mediation, arbitration, and trial.
+When problems occur, David draws upon his litigation experience to aggressively seek favorable outcomes through mediation, arbitration, and trial.

 David is certified by the South Carolina Supreme Court as a Specialist in Employment and Labor Law.
 He is well-versed in matters involving: